NOC-OI/python-oop-novice/_episodes/01-introduction.md

 catches the specific case of dividing by zero, but the block is skipped for all other issues, which are then handled by the more general `Exception`.

+> ## Abstraction, Encapsulation, Inheritance and Polymorphism
+>
+> We've just talked about inheritance, but when you start to learn object oriented programming, there are four common terms you will come across, inheritance being one of them.
+The others are abstraction, encapsulation and polymorphism.
+We won't spend a lot of time now talking about the meanings of these, but we should briefly introduce them, so that you are familiar.
+(All of these topics will be discussed later in the course.)
+>
+> Inheritance
+> : As we've just discussed, inheritance means that a class (in this case, a subclass) can derive variables and methods from another class.
+>
+> Abstraction
+> : This refers to generalising and hiding the way that a method has been implemented in order to simplify things.
+>
+> Encapsulation
+> : This refers to having a class that contains both data and the ways to interact with that data, whilst 'hiding' data that the user or other parts of the code doesn't need to know.
+This involves restricting access to variables.
+>
+> Polymorphism
+> : This is a way of writing a method so that it can be used with objects of different types.

+{: .callout}

 {% include links.md %}